For urgent consular assistance call

 More information:

-It's illegal to use cameras, binoculars, GPS devices or maps near government buildings or infrastructure.
+Using cameras, binoculars, GPS devices, or maps near government buildings or infrastructure is illegal.

 If you do this, local police may detain or question you.